AahanKotian/LargerSalesDataset/README.md

 This is an EDA (Exploratory Data Analysis) of a sales dataset of a fictional e-commerce business.

-I made use of statistics, time series analysis
+I have made use of queries that implement statistics, aggregation, filtering, time series analysis, payment analysis, product analysis and customer analysis to explore this dataset.

 https://www.kaggle.com/datasets/hassaneskikri/fictional-e-commerce-sales-data